federicamontana/Healthy-Urban-Design-Index/README.md

 ### 4. Main Analysis
 - **File:** `4_main_analysis.ipynb`
-- **Description:** This notebook contains the main analysis of the indicators, included in the main text and supplementary material.
+- **Description:** This notebook contains the main analysis of the indicators, which are included in the main text and supplementary material.

 ### 5. Additional Analysis
 - **File:** `5_additional_analysis.ipynb`